waikato-datamining/image-dataset-converter/README.md

 ## Command-line examples

-Examples can be found in the [image-dataset-converter-examples](https://github.com/waikato-datamining/image-dataset-converter-examples) repository.
+Examples can be found on the [image-dataset-converter-examples](https://waikato-datamining.github.io/image-dataset-converter-examples/) website.

 ## Additional libraries